Divy1211/Chain-reaction/README.md

 # How the program works

-1. Two TO EIGHT players can play this game
+1. Two to eight players can play this game

 2.How to play:
 1. The gameplay takes place in an m×n board.
 The most commonly used size of the board is 9×6.